 Whilst teaching in Thailand I met many new people and made many new friends, one of which was Kevin.
-Kevin taught in Thailand for a year, a term in a rural area in central Thailand and a term in Phuket.
+Kevin taught in Thailand for a year, and while it is often easiest to get a job in Bangkok, he did a term in a rural area in central Thailand and a term in Phuket.
 Here’s what Kevin had to say about his experiences…

 1) What drew you to teaching abroad?